Supply Chain in Society

 Based on our "Corporate Philosophy," it is essential that our employees themselves be healthy in order to ensure the safe operation of our elevators and escalators; without good health, we will not be able to gain the trust of our customers.
 We regard the physical and mental health of our employees and their families, who support the growth of the company, as one of our important management resources, and aim to be a company that contributes to the development of a rich, comfortable, and healthy social life and economy for our employees by actively supporting their health maintenance and promotion activities and promoting organized health promotion.

-In order to promote and implement health management, the Health Management Promotion Team, led by the General Affairs Department, will monitor the health status of employees and the implementation of measures, and work with each committee, industrial physicians, and the health insurance association to make continuous improvements to maintain and promote employee health.
+In order to promote and implement health management, the Health Management Promotion Team, led by the General Affairs Department, will monitor the health status of employees and the implementation of measures, and work with each committee, industrial physicians, and association kempo to make continuous improvements to maintain and promote employee health.

 October 2022